Mission: Impossible (1999 video game)

-Mission: Impossible is an adventure video game developed by Rebellion Developments and released for the Game Boy Color in 1999.
+Mission: Impossible is an adventure video game based upon the Mission: Impossible film series.
+It was developed by Rebellion Developments and published by Infogrames for the Game Boy Color in 1999.

 Gameplay

-Mission: Impossible is an adventure game where the player must control Ethan Hunt through ten levels.
+Mission: Impossible is an adventure game where the player must control the film series' character Ethan Hunt through ten levels.
 The game also contains a number of utility programs which include a calculator, an address book, and a notebook which can print entries when connected to a Game Boy Printer.
 The utilities also include a message transmitter and a universal remote which both use the system's infrared port.

 Reception

 Mission: Impossible received mixed reviews according to video game review aggregator GameRankings.
 Reviewers compared it negatively to Metal Gear: Ghost Babel, but praised the game's extra features.
 N64 Magazine described it as a "painfully average" game, stating that opponents wander around in set patterns and that they are not smart enough to notice the player.